Professor Hershel Layton: Prequel trilogy

 At the start of Professor Layton and the Last Specter, Professor Layton receives a letter from a friend of his, Clark Triton, who asks for help regarding a specter terrorizing his town of Misthallery at night.
 On the way to Misthallery, Professor Layton is stopped by Emmy Altava, an energetic and headstrong young woman who has just been hired as his assistant at Gressenheller University.
 She joins him, and the two proceed to Clark's house, where Clark's son, Luke, the one who actually wrote the letter, shows the ability to foretell attacks from the specter.
-Luke sneaks out of his house to assist Professor Layton, and the three of them investigate the specter, eventually finding it to be an excavation machine created by Jean Descole, a masked scientist searching for various ruins (known as the "Azran Legacies") left by the ancient civilization of the Azran.
+Luke sneaks out of his house to assist Professor Layton, and the three of them investigate the specter.
+At one point, they visit Luke's friend Arianna Barde and her brother Tony, and police chief Levin Jakes, who threatens Layton to leave Misthallery.
+Just one year prior, Jakes was responsible for murdering Arianna and Tony's father Evan Barde, who pushes him off a cliff, killing him.
+As a result, Arianna isolates herself from everyone, including Luke.
+Eventually, they discover that the specter was an excavation machine created by Jean Descole, a masked scientist searching for various ruins (known as the "Azran Legacies") left by the ancient civilization of the Azran.
 In an attempt to stop Descole's attacks on the town, Loosha, the last of a race of prehistoric sea creatures, drains the lake at the top of Misthallery by destroying the town's dam, flooding the town and destroying the machines.
 Within the lake, Professor Layton finds the gate to the Golden Garden, the first of the Legacies, which makes him famous across the world.
 Following this, Luke Triton asks to become his apprentice; Layton obliges.